GokuMohandas/casual-digressions/notes/youtube_recommendations.md

 - When inputting continuous variables, we need to normalize them and also input several powers of the input (x^2, sqrt(x)), "giving the network more expressive power by allowing it to easily form super- and sub-linear functions of the feature."

+- Increasing width and depth of hidden layers helps but the trade=off is the CPU time needed.

 ### Unique Points:

 - Offline measures such as precision, recall, ranking loss, etc. provide very different results compared to live metrics such as A/B testing.